Photography. Poetry. Photopoetry.

 I still wear rose-tinted glasses, I guess.
 Proudly sporting them with a mission to share that very same view with everyone I know (and about to know).
 In between photo gigs and parenting, I try to write inspirational poetic one-liners that I post on social media in hope to mend broken hearts.

-And then there was the birth of photopoetry.
-I came up with the term photopoetry when I first started blogging actively back in Blogspot in 2006, particularly this one night when I was combining poetic lines to match the photographs captured from my South Australian roadtrip.
+And so there was the birth of photopoetry.
+I came up with the term photopoetry during my earlier blogging days in Blogspot back in 2006, particularly this one night when I combined poetic lines to match the photographs captured from a roadtrip I went around South Australia.